 In the example above, you can see the clicks and sessions have a significant discrepancy in their data.
 Keep in mind, these numbers will never match up exactly, but there shouldn’t be this big of a difference in the data.

-Another place to check is under “Conversions > Multi-Channel Funnels > Top Conversion Paths.”
+You can view all conversion paths under “Conversions > Multi-Channel Funnels > Top Conversion Paths.”

-As you can see in the above example, many of our conversions are falling under direct traffic, which may be because the URL is dropping the Gclid.
+As you can see in the above example, many of our conversions are falling under direct traffic, which may be because the URL is dropping the gclid.